Rick's Daily Tips

 Thanks in advance for your help.
 I’ve been reading your blog for a good while and I trust your advice.

-And that’s a very nice feature that sure comes in handy when you’re on the road, but if you don’t travel very much it shouldn’t really be a consideration.
+In either case you won’t be able to monitor the cameras via the Internet from a remote computer or mobile device unless your Internet connection is up and running properly.
+That’s a very nice feature that sure comes in handy when you’re on the road, but if you don’t travel very much it shouldn’t really be a consideration.

-What’s more, just having the cameras in plain view just might be enough to deter all but the most brazen burglars.
+And by the way, just having cameras in plain view is usually enough to deter all but the most brazen burglars.

-There are no cables to run, and the step-by-step instructions that come with most of the WiFi cameras that are on the market today (#ad) are very easy to understand and follow.
+To finish up, you can probably install your new cameras yourself instead of hiring a pro to do it for you.
+There are no cables to run, and the step-by-step instructions that come with most of the WiFi cameras that are on the market today are very easy to understand and follow.

-I hope this helps Carl.
+I hope this helps, Carla.
 Good luck!

 Popular…